Two workers critically wounded in shooting at Kansas school

 Breaking News Emails

-OVERLAND PARK, Kan. — Authorities are investigating a shooting that critically wounded two workers at a suburban Kansas City elementary school.
+Authorities are investigating a shooting that critically wounded two contract workers outside a suburban Kansas City elementary school.

+Overland Park Police said in a tweet that no school employees were involved.

-The Kansas City Star reports that the shooting suspect fled and tried to carjack someone at a car wash.
-Police say shots were fired but no one was hit.
-The suspect stole another vehicle at gunpoint a few minutes later.
+The shooting suspect fled and tried to carjack someone at a car wash.
+The suspect then stole another vehicle at gunpoint a few minutes later.

 Police are searching for the suspect.